allynz/programmatic-chess-frontend/public/aboutString.md

 - `CodingChess` is a platform/website for solving interesting programming problems
 - Most of the problems are interactive and related to the game of `chess` hence the name of the platform!

-# Pages
+# Website Information
 The website consists of multiple pages which are listed below for ease of navigation:

 ## Homepage
 - This is the first page that the user sees on entering codingchess.com
-- It can also be reached through clicking the `CodingChess` icon on the Navigation bar at the top
+- It can also be reached by clicking the `CodingChess` icon on the Navigation bar at the top
 - [img]

 ## Problems